Parsifal Motif 14: Magic or Sorcery

-The so-called Zaubermotiv is associated not only with the sorcerer Klingsor but also with magic in general.
+Although it is often referred to as Klingsor's Magic, the Zaubermotiv is associated not only with the sorcerer Klingsor but also with magic in general.
 Hans-Joachim Bauer observed that it was, after Kundry's motif, the most dominating motif of the second act.
 Carl Dahlhaus claimed that the harmonic basis of the Zaubermotiv recalls that representing the Tarnhelm, a magical device, in the Ring.
-According to Lorenz's analysis, the Zaubermotiv is built over mystic chords, namely, chords from the set of harmonies that also includes the Tristan chords; this places it firmly in the chromatic domain of Klingsor as opposed to the diatonic domain of the Grail.
+According to Lorenz's analysis, the Zaubermotiv is built over mystical chords, namely, chords from the set of harmonies that also includes the Tristan chords; this places it firmly in the chromatic domain of Klingsor as opposed to the diatonic domain of the Grail.
 Together with the entire set of mystic chords, it might even be regarded as the musical idea that defines Klingsor's domain.
 Bauer stated that this theme is the antithesis of the Grail motif.

-its rhythm from the latter but in their respective definitive forms, both are harmonized by the same two mystic chords.
-Lorenz writes:
+take its rhythm from the latter but in their respective definitive forms, both are harmonized by the same two mystical chords.
+Lorenz

 The Zaubermotiv is heard complete for the first time when it accompanies Gurnemanz's account of how Titurel found Kundry:

 sie schlafend hier im

 Waldgestrüpp.
 He goes on to tell (after much evasion) the story of Klingsor, the evil one over the mountains, and again we hear the Zaubermotiv.
 As with the

 Prophecy motif, that of Klingsor's Magic develops from a barely defined fragment into a complete musical phrase.
 In its

 extended form, the motif accompanies Kundry's magic sleep, and this motif that Wagner described as "serpentine" (CT 3.VI.1878) might be interpreted as representing Kundry's